cs421sp21-OOSE/project-g09/docs/specification.md

 As a user, I would like to have the chatting feature so that I can coordinate with the person on the other end
 As a user, I would like to be able to pay for my purchase through the website to keep transactions secure.
 As a user, I want to be able to sort by recently added, oldest, recently discounted, etc., so I can see if there is anything I would like to buy that I otherwise wouldn't have seen.
-As a user I should be able to see other people’s location information so I can buy from others close to me.
+As a user, I should be able to see other people’s location information so I can buy from others close to me.

 **Nice-to-have**
 As a user, I would want to login into the platform using my JHED account to verify my identity.